-Our goal is to help people develop and thrive- using a person centered, project orientated approach – that embraces the positive space and scope of the woods- and focuses on nurturing interests and developing life skills.
+Our goal is to help people develop and thrive- using a person centred, project orientated approach – that embraces the positive space and scope of the woods- and focuses on nurturing interests and developing life skills.

 We are located just outside the village of South Wingfield – along Inns Lane, in sight of the historic Wingfield Manor.